 This doesn't have a proper term, but it can best be described as "mental fatigue."
 You become essentially so tired of dealing with anxiety that you start to become emotional at the slightest hint of anxiety symptoms.

 Once you experience one heavy emotion, it's possible to experience others - especially when those emotions are so negative.
-It's not unlikely to find that your fear was so pronounce that you ultimately become more prone to sadness, anger, etc. as a result.
+It's not unlikely to find that your fear was so pronounced that you ultimately become more prone to sadness, anger, etc. as a result.

 Other Causes of Mood Swings